2000 Solar Street Lights Transform Australian City Lighting

 Australia’s unique geography, featuring vast inland deserts and coastal urban clusters, results in extreme climatic diversity.
 In line with the Australian government’s climate policies, the country is committed to achieving net-zero emissions by 2050.
 Major cities such as Sydney, Melbourne, and Brisbane are accelerating the low-carbon transformation of public infrastructure.

 Urban lighting systems are major energy consumers.
 Traditional grid-connected streetlights consume vast amounts of electricity annually and incur high maintenance costs.
-Data from the Australian Department of the Environment and Energy indicates that public lighting accounts for over 15% of urban energy consumption, making the transition to solar streetlights an inevitable trend.
+Data from the Australian Department of the Environment and Energy indicates that public lighting accounts for over 15% of urban energy consumption, making the transition to solar street lights with auto-cleaning function an inevitable trend.

 II.
 Technical Solution Design: The Exceptional Adaptability of the SRESKY Thermos Series